hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   constant operand is staged once from model constants to TCDM with DMA1D.
   Compiler tests cover the 74-byte structural case and all Spatz references;
   focused quantized-Add Verilator E2E passes byte-exactly at 86,504 ns.
+- The same compact contract lowers selected Sub without a negative multiplier: each positive input scale is applied first, then the Spatz vector kernel uses `vsub` before output scaling.
+ABI minor 2 reuses the 96-byte command's final word as Add/Sub mode.
+Host tests, the compiler suite, and focused Sub E2E pass byte-exactly at 13,941 ns.
+Firmware `.text` is 24,288 bytes, leaving 8,480 bytes of ITCM margin.
 - Runtime `.text` must be rechecked after every runtime increment.
 Trusted V2-only firmware currently reports 24,260 bytes, leaving 8,508 bytes of ITCM margin.